 This histogram is a graph showing the distribution of the image's brightness level.
 The horizontal axis indicates the brightness level (darker on the left and brighter on the right) while the vertical axis indicates how many pixels exist for each brightness level.
 The more pixels there are toward the left, the darker the image.
-The more pixels there are toward the right, the brighter the image.
-If there are too many pixels on the left, the shadow detail will be lost.
-If there are too many pixels on the right, the highlight detail will be lost.
-The gradation in-between will be reproduced.
+The more pixels there are too many pixels on the left, the shadow detail will be lost.
+If there are too many pixels on the left, the gradation in-between will be reproduced.
 By checking the image and its brightness histogram, you can see the exposure level inclination and the overall gradation.